 There are varying degrees of cybersecurity events that your cybersecurity risk assessment methodology should take into account.

-Obviously, there will be different degrees of impact to your business based on the type of cybersecurity event.
+Obviously, there will be different degrees of impact on your business based on the type of cybersecurity event.
 Let’s take a look at a potential list of cybersecurity events that will illustrate what we are talking about.

 - An end user’s workstation is infected by a “Potentially Unwanted App (PUP)”